PKiman/saltstack_rabbitmq_extended/README.md

 Just copy the 2 folders _states and _modules into your file_roots as documented here: https://docs.saltstack.com/en/latest/ref/states/writing.html#states-are-easy-to-write

-How to use the states?
+How to use the state modules?

 ```yaml
 # Manage Exchanges